matthewmiglio/TarkBot/README.md

 # py-TarkBot

-Python bot for Escape From Tarkov for handling flee market and hideout interactions.
+Automated Flee Market for Escape from Tarkov

 ## Install